papyri/site-docs/checklist.md

  * X, ed.
 P.W.
 Pestman and H.-A. Rupprecht.
 Leiden 1998.
 [EJB]
  * XI, , ed.
 H.-A. Rupprecht and A.M.F.W Verhoogt.
 Leiden 2002.
 [EJB]
  * XII, ed.
 H.-A. Rupprecht and K.A.
 Worp.
 Leiden 2009.
 [EJB]
+ * XIII, ed.
+F.A.J.
+Hoogendijk and A. Joerdens.
+Leiden 2017.
+[EJB]
  * Vols.
 I-XI are available on CD-ROM.
 Leiden, 2009.
 [EJB]

 ### BL Konkordanz